 Chapter 7 Bankruptcy Attorney in Denver

 Once we have planned when to file and have gone over the dos and don’ts, I will draft your Chapter 7 Bankruptcy Petition.
-I will then meet with you personally to review and sign the petition.
-Most bankruptcy case filings range from about 50-90 pages, so it is important to get them drafted correctly to avoid your case being rejected.
+I will then meet with you personally or by phone to review and sign the petition.
+Most bankruptcy case filings range from about 50 to 90 pages, so it is important to get them drafted correctly to avoid your case being rejected.
 I will then file your petition and all of the necessary supporting documents with the Colorado Bankruptcy Court.
 On the date that you file your case, all collection efforts, including creditor phone calls, creditor letters, and even pending lawsuits, must immediately stop (with some very rare exceptions) because an “automatic stay” goes into effect immediately upon the filing of the case.
 The case will then proceed and any creditors may only communicate with you through your Denver Bankruptcy attorney.

 A Chapter 7 discharge is a very powerful tool and a great way to address debt that you cannot afford to pay.
 The Chapter 7 process is designed to allow you to get the benefit of relief from your unsecured debts, and even from things like a vehicle payment that is too high.
 In exchange for this benefit, the Court assigns a Bankruptcy Trustee to work for your creditors to try to get some funds back to them by liquidating your assets.
 However, because of “exemption” laws, the vast majority of your assets, and in many cases all of your assets, will be protected and will not have to be turned over to the Trustee.
 This is one of my primary jobs as your lawyer; to protect your assets by planning to the extent possible and by making sure we are properly listing every asset and every exemption available under the law.

 If you’re unable to meet your monthly obligations, Chapter 7 might be your best option.
 Call today our Denver office today.